1933 – New York Giants pitcher Carl Hubbell sets an MLB record for consecutive scoreless innings at 45 1/3.

-1945 – Mel Ott of the New York Giants becomes the third player in MLB history to hit 500 career home runs.
+1945 – New York Giants outfielder Mel Ott becomes the fourth player in MLB history to hit 500 career home runs.

-1976 – The Seattle Seahawks take the field for the first time, playing the San Francisco 49ers in a pre-season game.
+1976 – The Seattle Seahawks take the field for the first time, playing the San Francisco 49ers in an exhibition game at the Kingdome.

-1986 – Twins pitcher Bert Blyleven becomes the 10th player in MLB history to record 3,000 career strikeouts.
+1986 – Twins pitcher Bert Blyleven becomes the 10th pitcher in MLB history to record 3,000 career strikeouts.

 1993 – Reggie Jackson is inducted into the Baseball Hall of Fame.

-1994 – Cal Ripken Jr. becomes the second player in MLB history to play in 2,000 consecutive games.
+1994 – Baltimore Orioles shortstop Cal Ripken Jr. becomes just the second player in MLB history, joining Lou Gehrig, to play in 2,000 consecutive games.